Welcome to Theseus

 Following my initial orientation with a mentor, I received a signing bonus of $3,000 to put towards gear, weapons, ammo to get me started.

 Theseus has an awesome training facility called Olympus that sits on this sweet island in the middle of the Mediterranean.
 Bitchin' weather the whole time I was there.
 The Board has made sure its contractors have all the best tools and training for the job.

-As a recruit the two contracts I'm part of are feeling out process for both me and them.
+As a recruit the two contracts I'm part of are a feeling out process for both me and them.
 Theseus has high expectations for its contractors: teamwork is the foundation for everything and a high ethical standard is essential.
-As for me, its a chance to see if I'm a good fit for Theseus and their contracts around the world.
+As for me, it's a chance to see if I'm a good fit for Theseus and their contracts around the world.

 No problem for me.
 I'm no blowhard; I like to scope out how I can best fit in when joining a new team.
 It was easy work as these guys know their stuff.
 The future holds lots of opportunities for training and advancement.
 I just have to bide my time for a couple of contracts, then I will have the chance to work towards additional roles in the Theseus.

 Theseus has Certificates and Licenses; something like the MOS codes back in the Army, that I can test and train for.
 Each gives greater responsibility along with greater pay on each contract.
 Oh, and access to better gear with each cert, license or rank increase!